 It’s estimated people sent more than 1 trillion texts worldwide last year.
-Teens are responsible for the vast majority of texts sent and teen drivers are responsible for 13% of fatal vehicle accidents in Missouri.
+Teens are responsible for the vast majority of texts sent and teen drivers are responsible for 13% of fatal car accidents in Missouri.
 Missouri is the 23rd state to ban the use of texting while driving.
 Texting and driving is a dangerous practice and people face stiff penalties for using a phone behind the wheel in Missouri.

 Cell phone calls are legal for drivers of all ages in Missouri.
 As of January 2012, bus drivers could no longer use hand-held devices while driving.
 Although, as of August 28, 2013, Revisor of Statutes State of Missouri Section 304.820 bans text messaging and all other use of hand-held mobile devices while operating a motor vehicle for drivers 21 or younger.
 The law does not apply to drivers over the age of 21.

 Text messaging includes sending, reading, or writing electronic texts or emails.
 The law, sponsored by Sen. Ryan McKenna, reads: Any person 21 years of age or younger who operates a moving motor vehicle while sending, reading, or writing a text or electronic message by means of a hand-held electronic wireless communications device will be guilty of an infraction.